iamshadmirza/portfolio/src/content/blog/class-vs-function-based-programming-simplified.md

 >The `constructor` inside each class is a function which executes each time an object is instantiated.

 **Product** has the parameters _name and _price.
 Each new object stores these values inside it.
-Class **Basket** doesn’t require any arguments to create a new object.
+Class **Basket** doesn't require any arguments to create a new object.
 Instantiating a new Basket object simply generates an empty list of products that the program can fill afterward.
 Let's move on to the other concepts we left earlier.
 ### Encapsulation
-In simple words, Encapsulation prevents access to data except through the object’s functions.
+In simple words, Encapsulation prevents access to data except through the object's functions.
 >It is a protective shield that prevents the data from being accessed by the code outside this shield.

 The code we wrote earlier has one drawback (I wrote like that on purpose).
 By adding the *this* keyword, we have given full access to the properties from the outside.
 So everybody could access and modify it: